abasile1-tech/flash-card-application/README.md

 - Add a backup for the database
 - Allow each notebook to have a user-choosable color to allow for further customization
 - Save each user's preference for dark or light mode in the database and load that preference the next time that they log in.
+- Convert to TypeScript for better type-safety when compared with Vanilla JavaScript

 ## :camera_flash: Screenshots